lfpo2005/use-case-mule/README.md

 ## Testando a API

-Faça a importação da collection do postman, que esta na raiz do do projeto, ou utilise o o API console link a baixo e teste a api.
+Faça a importação da collection do postman, que esta na raiz do do projeto para o postman ou utilise o o API console no link a baixo e teste a api.

 ```
 http://localhost:8081/console/